-All initial TEU programs report data on the Teacher Education Core (InTASC Standards) into the TEU Assessment Report action-plan template.
-The TEU data-system coordinator provides an aggregate report back to programs, which are used to reflect and set program improvement goals.
-In addition, each specific major supplies the Assessment Report: Content-Area Addendum, which aligns with professional expectations and the ND Program Approval Standards for initial licensure in the area.
-Content-Area Addendums are completed in their respective departments and provided in completed form to VPAA.
-The TEU unit can request as necessary.
+All initial TEU programs report data on the Teacher Education Core (INTASC Standards) into the TEU Assessment Report action-plan template.
+The TEU data-system coordinator provides an aggregate report as well as disaggregated reports back to programs, which are used to reflect and set program improvement goals.
+In addition, each specific program supplies the Yearly Program Assessment Report (YPA), which is expected to align with professional expectations and the ND Program Approval Standards for initial licensure in the area.
+YPAs are completed in respective departments and provided in completed form to VPAA.
+The TEU unit reviews these annual reports as well.